X1 WEB CONFIGURATION PANEL

 Step 12: HOW TO CHANGE THE ADMINISTRATOR PASSWORD

-Step 13: CHANGING THE MANE OF THE EVE SERVER
+Step 13: CHANGING THE NAME OF THE EVE SERVER

 Enter the “General” menu, there you will find a text field which allows you to enter a new name to set ot your EVE server.
 This name will identify your server in the system.
 Once customized, the server will require a reboot to apply the settings.